Neduntheevu: Description

 Neduntheevu is a flat, roughly oval-shaped island surrounded by shallow waters and beaches of coral chunks and sand.
 The population consists of Sri Lankan Tamils, mostly living in townships near the north coast.
 The vegetation is of a semi-arid tropical type, with palmyra palms, dry shrubs and grasses that grow in the pale grey porous coralline soil.
 Papayas, bananas, coconuts and other plants grow in managed gardens close to people's homes.
 A naval battle was fought off the coast of the island in 2008 during the Sri Lankan Civil War.
-There are feral horses on the island, descendants of horses brought to the island by the Portuguese, Dutch and British, which numbered around 1000 in 2013.
+There are feral horses on the island, which numbered around 1000 in 2013.
+These are descendants of the horses brought to the island by the Portuguese, Dutch and British.
 The island was named after the Dutch city of Delft by Rijckloff van Goens, who named the eight most important islands after Dutch cities.

 History

 The Portuguese called the island Ilha das Vacas (cow island).
 They reportedly built a fort, introduced horses, and prepared pasture land for them.
 The Dutch colonised the island in a more organised way and also introduced horses, followed by the British in the early 19th century, during which time the iconic coral walls were built.
-The British introduced flax plants for canvas and yet more horses to the island, instituting a horse breeding program to meet demand for horses from the cavalry.
-Eventually the horse population expanded beyond the ability of the island to produce fodder for them, and many were taken to the island of Iranaitivu.
+The British introduced flax plants for canvas and yet more horses to the island, instituting a horse breeding program to meet the demand for horses from the cavalry.
+Eventually the horse population expanded beyond the island's ability to produce fodder for them, and many were taken to the island of Iranaitivu.

-From 1811 to 1824 the island was ruled over by one Lieutenant Nolan of the 4th Ceylon Regiment who is credited with making low drywalls in the Irish style, without mortar, and for making wells to provide water for the horses, which continue to be the island's main source of freshwater as of 2013.
+From 1811 to 1824 the island was ruled by one Lieutenant Nolan of the 4th Ceylon Regiment who is credited with making low drywalls in the Irish style, without mortar, and constructing wells to provide water for the horses, which continue to be the island's main source of freshwater as of 2013.
 Lt.
 Nolan also had children with a number of local women during his time there, and even today there are many locals on the island who have inherited his grey eyes.